PragadeshBS/gpaCalcFirefoxExt/README.md

 A Firefox extension for calculating GPA for MIT, Anna University students

-Using chromium or its forks?
-Checkout the [chrome extension](https://github.com/PragadeshBS/gpaCalcChromeExt)
+Using Chromium or its forks?
+Checkout the [Chrome Extension](https://github.com/PragadeshBS/gpaCalcChromeExt)